ilyas-elmi/IDS-IPS-Simulation/README.md

 1. Launch an EC2 instance and configure a vulnerable environment.
 2. Install and configure Snort as an IDS/IPS.
-3. Simulate normal and malicious traffic, including port scans and brute force.
+3. Simulate normal and malicious traffic e.g Brute Force attacks.
 4. Analyze logs to identify and document intrusion attempts.

 ---